Subgroups of Clifford algebras: Subgroups

 \subsection{The mass term in the Dirac equation}

 In the standard model Clifford algebra, whether it is regarded as $Cl(4,1)$ or $Cl(2,3)$ or $Cl(0,5)$, the pseudoscalar term is always $i$.
 This pseudoscalar is conventionally used for the mass term in the Dirac equation.
 But it may not be the most natural choice.
-The Dirac equation was modelled on Einstein's equation
+The Dirac equation was modelled on a factorisation, into two linear factors, of Einstein's equation

 in that particular form, rather than, for example,

 If the mass term is a scalar, then any re-arrangement of the equation introduces unphysical cross-terms in the squaring process, so is not possible.
 But the symmetrical form